-The lake has a very natural/wild look because development is not allowed on the lake itself without permits that are very difficult to acquire.
-The largest town on the lake is less than 10,000 people.
+The lake has a very natural appearance because development is not allowed without permits.
+The largest town on the lake has fewer than 10,000 people.
 The Tennessee National Wildlife Refuge occupies much of the shoreline in and near Humphreys County from near the I-40 bridge to just south of New Johnsonville.
 The refuge dramatically increases the availability of duck and other migratory birds and contributes to better fishing as well.

 Places to Find Bream

-The best places to look for Bream (Bluegill, Sunfish, and Redear) May through July or so is to find the coves for the major creek tributaries.
-Then work those areas upstream.
+The best places to look for Bream (Bluegill, Sunfish, and Redear) between May and July are the coves for the major creek tributaries and areas upstream.
 Blue Creek near Cuba landing is one good spot.
-So is the Duck River, and the New Johnsonville Steam plant.
+So is the Duck River, and the New Johnsonville steam plant.
 Bream like moderate vegetation, gravel beds, and rocks or submerged wood.

 Bass Fishing in Kentucky Lake

-When the water reaches the low 60’s in about mid-April, the smallmouth move to the shallow rocky areas to spawn.
-The largemouth wait until the water reaches the mid 60’s to low 70s a couple of weeks later.
-During spawning the females do not eat as much and harder to catch.
-The females typically leave the nest upon laying their eggs to go for the deeper ledges.
+When the water reaches the low 60s in about mid-April, the smallmouth move to the shallow, rocky areas to spawn.
+The largemouth wait until the water reaches the mid 60s to low 70s a couple of weeks later.
+During spawning, the females do not eat as much and are harder to catch.
 The males will guard the nest and fry for a week or so before moving on as well.